jllerenac/URLbuilder/README.md

 http://192.168.0.2/
 http://192.168.0.3/

-If there are redirects, the corresponding URLs will be added unless --noredirect is specified
+If there are redirects, the corresponding URLs will be added unless --noredirect is specified.
+If an IP is not alive, it won't be included in the list.
 ```

 No slash option removes the slash at the end of the URL.
 Does not apply for redirect URLs.